Department of Defense Education Activity (DoDEA)

 Army National Guard Service members on PCS orders are eligible for space required, tuition free schooling.
 Service members on TDY orders of 180 days or more may attend on a space available, tuition free basis.

 Department of Defense Education Activity (DoDEA) Americas Within the United States, DoDEA schools provide tuition-free education for the dependent Children of Army National Guard Soldier activated on Title 10 or Title 32 for at least 1 year and occupying (or within 90 days of being provided) permanent living quarters on any military installations with a DoDEA school program.
 For DoDEA schools on U.S. territories, base housing is not a requirement for enrollment.
 DoDEA Americas provides comprehensive educational programs on military installations located in Alabama, Georgia, Kentucky, New York, North Carolina, South Carolina, Virginia, Puerto Rico, and Cuba that are competitive within that of any school system in the United States.
 DoDEA Americas provide K-12 education, but not all levels are available at every location.
 Where the grade level program is not offered, dependent students living on the military installations attend schools operated by the Local Education Agency in the civilian community.
-DoDEA Americas operates 51 schools on 15 installations, in 7 states, Puerto Rico, and Guam, serving approximately 22,000.
+DoDEA Americas operates 50 schools at 17 locations, in 7 states, Puerto Rico, and Guam, serving approximately 21,458.

 For more information about the schools, employment, and other topics, please visit the website maintained by the Department of Defense Education Activity: